 Proposed change Rationale (5) (4) Subject to subsections (3) and (4) and section Renumbered given the above proposed deletion.
-MOBILITY WITHIN CANADA 2.1 (1) Where section 22.18 of the Health Professions Procedural Code applies to an applicant for a certificate of registration as a registered nurse in the General class, the requirements of paragraphs 1, 2. and 3 and 6 of subsection 2 (1) of this Regulation are deemed to be met by the applicant.
 The paragraph relates to RN General Class labour mobility.
-It is against federal law to have this requirement for labour mobility applicants.
-GENERAL CERTIFICATES OF REGISTRATION - REGISTERED PRACTICAL NURSE The proposed change will mean that IEN applicants, who have successfully completed a diploma RPN program recognized or approved in any jurisdiction, will meet the education requirement. designed to educate and train persons to be practising registered practical nurses, other than a program mentioned in subparagraph i or ii, which was recognized or approved in the jurisdiction in which the program was taken as qualifying the applicant to practise as a registered practical nurse in that jurisdiction and, Amust have successfully completed a program that, at the time the applicant commenced it, was approved by Council as one whose graduates should possess the program is one-that the Registration Committee determines has provided the applicant with the knowledge, skill and judgment substantially equivalent at least equivalent to those of current graduates of a program mentioned in sub-subparagraph i-A, or The proposed change will mean that IEN applicants who have not completed a diploma RPN program must meet substantial education equivalency.
-Part of this proposed change shifts authority from Council to the Registration Committee to: approve international RPN programs that are substantially equivalent (note the language change from "at least equivalent to" since "substantially equivalent" is more reflective of CNO's processes and aligns with other regulators in Ontario) approve an evaluation to assess knowledge, skill and judgment and, as per the current process, complete further education or training approved by the Committee to meet competency gaps.
-B.must have paid any fees required under the by- laws, undergone an evaluation approved by gapor
+It is against federal law to have this requirement for labour mobility applicants. designed to educate and train persons to be practising registered practical nurses, other than a program mentioned in subparagraph i or ii, which was recognized or approved in the jurisdiction in which the program was taken as qualifying the applicant to practise as a registered practical nurse in that jurisdiction and, Amust have successfully completed a program that, at the time the applicant commenced it, was approved by Council as one whose graduates should possess the program is one-that the Registration Committee determines has provided the applicant with the knowledge, skill and judgment substantially equivalent at least equivalent to those of current graduates of a program mentioned in sub-subparagraph i-A, or The proposed change will mean that IEN applicants who have not completed a diploma RPN program must meet substantial education equivalency.
+Part of this proposed change shifts authority from Council to the Registration Committee to: approve international RPN programs that are substantially equivalent (note the language change from "at least equivalent to" since "substantially equivalent" is more reflective of CNO's processes and aligns with other regulators in Ontario) approve an evaluation to assess knowledge, skill and judgment and, as per the current process, complete further education or training approved by the Committee to meet competency gaps. laws, undergone an evaluation approved by 11